retrobrews/gbc-games/README.md

  - uCity<br />
  - Ultima III<br />

-*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please contact me on email.
+*Note: If you are a developer/owner of any listed game and you don't wanna see it here for any reasons, please contact me.
 Thanks!

 *** This README is part of https://github.com/retrobrews/ project. ***